Aachen: Neighbouring communities

 The following cities and communities border Aachen, clockwise from the northwest:

 Herzogenrath, Würselen, Eschweiler, Stolberg and Roetgen (which are all in the district of Aachen); Raeren, Kelmis and Plombières (Liège Province in Belgium) as well as Vaals, Gulpen-Wittem, Simpelveld, Heerlen and Kerkrade (all in Limburg Province in the Netherlands).

 Politics

 Mayor

-The current Mayor of Aachen is Sibylle Keupen, an independent endorsed by Alliance 90/The Greens, since 2020.
-The most recent mayoral election was held on 13 September 2020, with a runoff held on 27 September, and the results were as follows:
+The current mayor of Aachen is Michael Ziemons of the CDU, who was elected in 2025.
+The most recent mayoral election was held on 14 September 2025, with a runoff held on 28 September, and the results were as follows: